 linkerd -n linkerd tap deploy

 Looking at the control plane specifically, there will be two main types of output.

 req id=0:7 proxy=in src=10.138.15.206:51558 dst=10.4.0.18:9998 tls=not_provided_by_remote :method=GET :authority=10.4.0.18:9998 :path=/ready rsp id=0:7 proxy=in src=10.138.15.206:51558 dst=10.4.0.18:9998 tls=not_provided_by_remote :status=200 latency=482µs end id=0:7 proxy=in src=10.138.15.206:51558 dst=10.4.0.18:9998 tls=not_provided_by_remote duration=32µs response-length=3B

 As probes are initiated from the kubelet, which is not in the mesh, there is no

 identity and these requests are not mTLS’d, as denoted by the

 Other requests to the control plane are TLS’d:

-automatically mTLS’d, as denoted by the
+to communicate, the requests are automatically mTLS’d, as denoted by the

 Validating mTLS with tshark